What was the aim of the research project?

 This research was conducted by Ruth Beresford, a PhD student at the Department of Sociological Studies, University of Sheffield.
 She has conducted research into pornography before during her undergraduate studies and for her masters dissertation.

-Does the research have ethical approval?
+Did the research have ethical approval?

 I have a question that is not answered here…